 Normally you do not calibrate Stryd.
-If you want to then the calibration factor is actual distance/recorded distance.
-For example, 400m/402m, where 402m is the average distance from several laps of running 30cm from the inside of Lane 1 on a standard 400m running track.
-Enter the result into the calibration section of the Stryd footpod.
+The manual calibration factor is actual distance divided by the recorded distance.
+For example, Factor=400m/402m, where 402m is the average distance from several laps of running 30cm from the inside of Lane 1 on a standard 400m running track.
+Enter the result into your watch’s calibration section for the Stryd footpod sensor.

 You have to weigh up the value to you of accurate pace, power and running gait metrics.
 Stryd is expensive but it is also the most accurate sensor.
 If you just want some consistency in pace and distance then buy a Polar Stride Pod or a Garmin Footpod, neither of those will be as accurate as Stryd but they will be more accurate than GPS if you can properly calibrate them (Stryd requires no calibration).